LILO-THINK/Blog/_posts/2021-03-29-ml-plus-stories.md

   - notebook
   - educational-project
   - google-tools
+  - videomapping
 date: 29/03/2021
 author: lina
 ---

-**Have you ever wondered what happens when you teach a machine to build stories from images and then bring those stories to life on paper?**
+## Have you ever wondered what happens when you teach a machine to build stories from images and then bring those stories to life on paper?

 Well, it might just be a blend of machine learning and projection that equals an e-book!